-'the Act' means the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017) (FSR Act) as amended by the Financial Sector Laws Amendment Act, 2021 (Act No. 23 of 2021);
+'the Act' means the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017) as amended by the Financial Sector Laws Amendment Act, 2021 (Act No. 23 of 2021);

-'compliant covered contract' means a contract whose terms and conditions make provision for parties to such a contract to agree to be bound by temporary stays on the exercise of early-termination rights imposed by the SARB;
+'compliant covered contract' means a contract whose terms and conditions make provision for parties to such a contract to be bound by stays and moratoria on the exercise of early-termination rights imposed by the Reserve Bank;

-'contractual recognition approach' means an approach in terms of which a designated institution ensures that the terms and conditions of a covered contract entered into by the designated institution provides for an acknowledgement and acceptance by the parties that such covered contract may be subject to temporary stays that may be imposed by the SARB on the exercise of early termination rights that would arise solely on the basis of the SARB's decision or proposal to take a resolution action in relation to the designated institution;
+'contractual recognition approach' means an approach in terms of which a designated institution ensures that the terms and conditions of a covered contract entered into by the designated institution provides for an acknowledgement and acceptance by the parties that such covered contract may be subject to stays and moratoria that may be imposed by the Reserve Bank on the exercise of early-termination rights that would arise solely on the basis of the Reserve Bank's decision or proposal to take resolution action in relation to the designated institution;